cicada-lang/cicada-solo/articles/implicit-arguments.md

 # Check mode and infer mode of implicit

-Maybe we also need to support implicit in check mode, where we can pick up implicit arguments from return type.
+We also need to support implicit in check mode, where we can pick up implicit arguments from return type.

 TODO